Today, I discuss the ways to grow as an individual.

 “The ladder of success is best climbed by stepping on the rungs of opportunity.” – Ayn Rand

-Alright, everything we’ve done up to this point has involved no growth.
+Everything we’ve done up to this point has involved no growth.
 Why?
 Because we need to build the foundation.
-Once you have an understanding of your present, a clear vision for your future, and your responsibilities in line, you can focus on growing.
+Once you understand your present, have a clear vision for your future, and your responsibilities are in line, you can focus on growing.

 With these habits and actions in place, you need to work.
 Everything you’ve done up to this point has made you stronger and given your mind a clear vision.
 As you push yourself forward, you’ll feel better and more capable.
 You will grow, and your doubts and fears will rescind.